kpoineal/ATZ-PesterLabs/labs/lab3/lab3.md

    - The tests are organized into two contexts: valid and invalid resource group IDs.
    - For valid IDs, the tests check that the function returns `true`.
    - For invalid IDs, the tests check that the function throws an appropriate exception.
+   - The tests use the `Should` and `ShouldThrow` assertions to validate the function's behavior.
+   - The tests also include a test that verifies the function's behavior when no IDs are provided.
+   - The tests should also include a test that verifies the function's behavior when an array of resource group IDs is provided.

 5. **Run the Tests:**
    - Use the `Invoke-Pester` command to run the tests and verify that the function behaves as expected.